frederic-perez/AmE-dictionary/data/idioms.md

 __out of left field__ Uncommon, unpopular, or otherwise strange. _Well, that suggestion is certainly out of left field!
 How did you come up with that one?_
 __out of nowhere__
 __out of one’s hair__
+__out of place__
-__out of pocket__ :three::hammer: _Out-of-pocket costs._ _She has put off visits to a retina specialist because she would have to pay the entire cost out of pocket._
+__out of pocket__ :four::hammer: _Out-of-pocket costs._ _She has put off visits to a retina specialist because she would have to pay the entire cost out of pocket._
-__out of sight, out of mind__
+__out of sight, out of mind__ :two::hammer:
 __out of spite__
 __out of steam__ :dart::two: Completely exhausted, fatigued, or without energy or motivation. _I’m all out of steam, I can’t walk another step._
 __out of the blue__ :two::hammer: _Tragedy came out of the blue._
 __out of the box__ __2__ Outside of or beyond what is considered usual, traditional, or conventional.
 (A less common shortening of “outside (of) the box.”)
 __out of the frying pan (and) into the fire__ From a bad, stressful, or dangerous situation into one that is even worse.
-__out of the wood(s)__ :two: No longer in danger or dealing with a particular difficulty, though not entirely resolved.
+__out of the wood(s)__ :three: No longer in danger or dealing with a particular difficulty, though not entirely resolved.
 Usually used in the negative. _Her surgery went as well as we could have hoped, but she’s not out of the woods yet._
-__out of thin air__ :three: From nothing, as of something that has suddenly materialized.
+__out of thin air__ :four: From nothing, as of something that has suddenly materialized.
 Appearing suddenly and unexpectedly. _The great ones create ideas out of thin air._
 __out of this world__ Extremely good.
+__out of touch__
 __out of tune with (someone or something)__ At odds with someone or something; not in harmony or agreement with someone or something. _I’m often out of tune with my family because they don’t approve of my line of work._
 __out of whack__ :dart::six: _My hormones are out of whack._
 __out of whole cloth__ :astonished: